-Arson Charges Require an Aggressive New York City Criminal Attorney
+Arson Charges Require an Aggressive New York City Defense Lawyer

 ARSON is the malicious exploding or burning of the dwelling of another or a building within the immediate surrounding space of the dwelling of another.
 Modern definitions have extended the crime to apply to the burning of commercial spaces and public buildings.
 In addition, many states consider the burning of any building done with the intent to defraud the building insurer as arson.
 Arson is done with intent and requires evidence of criminal activity leading to the fire.
-If you are under suspicion of, or have been arrested on arson charges, seek legal counsel from the best NEW YORK CITY CRIMINAL LAWYER available.
+If you are under suspicion of, or have been arrested on arson charges, seek legal counsel from the best New York criminal lawyer available.

 The crime of arson is known to most people as the criminal act of starting a fire and causing the subsequent damage to a building, perhaps surrounding buildings and injury to people inside or near the building.
 In New York, the charge of arson is codified in §150 of the Penal Code.
 In §150.00 of this statute the state has defined a “building” beyond its usual meaning as any “structure, vehicle, vehicle or watercraft used for overnight lodging of persons, or used by persons for carrying on

 Arson is charged in five different degrees in New York and even the lowest charge, arson in the fifth degree, carries potential for jail time as a penalty.
-Anyone charged with arson should obtain an experienced criminal defense attorney with expert knowledge of the New York courts to represent them, such as the Bukh Law Firm, PC.
+Anyone charged with arson should obtain an experienced criminal defense attorney with expert knowledge of the New York courts to represent them, such as the Law Office of Bukh & Associates, PLLC.
 The courts take this crime seriously and are not sympathetic to those possibly involved in creating a fire, especially not where people have died or are injured as a result of this fire.

 The basic elements of the crime which the prosecution has to prove are the fact that there was a burning and that there was a criminal or reckless action that caused it.
 There is no instance where motive is necessary, however some degrees involve intent.